MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 - or use PowerShell scripts that:
   - **automatically** create the Microsoft Entra ID applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.
-  - by default, the automation scripts set up an application that works with **accounts in your organizational directory only**.
+  - by default, the automation scripts set up an application that works with accounts in your organizational directory only.

 ### [Powershell](#tab/Powershell)